blst-security/cherrybomb/README.md

 # 💪 Support
 ### Documentation
-Please read [our documentation](https://www.blstsecurity.com/firecracker/Documentation) to understand the format of sessions our mapper needs to function correctly.
+Please read [our documentation](https://www.blstsecurity.com/cherrybomb/Documentation) to understand the format of sessions our mapper needs to function correctly.

 ### Get help
 If you have any questions, please send us a message to [support@blstsecurity.com](mailto:support@blstsecurity.com).
 You are also welcome to open an Issue here on GitHub.

 # 🤝 Contributing
-You can find info about how to contribute to Firecracker [here](https://github.com/blst-security/firecracker/blob/main/CONTRIBUTING.md).
+You can find info about how to contribute to Cherrybomb [here](https://github.com/blst-security/cherrybomb/blob/main/CONTRIBUTING.md).
 You can also talk to us in our developers' [discord channel](https://discord.gg/WdHhv4DqwU).